pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 ```

 In this example, the `getUser` operation specifies that it handles `PermissionDeniedError` using the `@handles` decorator.
-However, none of the properties or operations used in `getUser` (in this case, just the `User.profilePictureUrl` property) specify `PermissionDeniedError` in their `@throws` decorators.
+However, none of the properties or operations used in `getUser` (in this case, just the `User.profilePictureUrl` property) specify `PermissionDeniedError` in their `@raises` decorators.

 As a result, the TypeSpec compiler will issue a warning.